TT-4010 - In memoriam Alfred Seiser (1931 - 2000)

 Wien, Monday 23 October 1911 (Franz Hampe)

 Yet another forgotten operetta, this time a vehicle for the aging super-star Girardi, and indeed he pulls off this showpiece (one of several in the work) very amusingly.
-The spoken interjections and dialogue, intended for a female role according to the libretto, are possibly voiced by tenor Carlo Böhm, who is credited with bird imitations on another excerpt recorded the same day.
+The spoken interjections and dialogue, intended for a female role according to the libretto, are possibly voiced by tenor Carlo Böhm, who is credited with bird imitations on another excerpt recorded the same day.18: LE POSTILLON DE LONJUMEAU (Adolphe Adam / A. de Leuven, L.-L. Brunswick)

 Act 1.
 Ronde du Postillon {Chapelou}: Mes amis, écoutez l'histoire "Freunde, vernehmet die Geschichte"